+My name is Beatrice-Batouly N’Daou.
 I am a 19 year old college student at Earlham College.
-I was diagnosed with fibromyalgia when I was 16 and deal with it every day, I am demisexual and nonbinary.
+I was diagnosed with fibromyalgia when I was 16 and try to find ways to balance my health and my ambitions.
 I go by the name Ta An when I write and aim to be a published author.
 My family heritage is Scandinavian, Afro-Caribbean, and West African.
 I write because it’s what makes me happy.

 This was written in early 2017 and already I’ve found out more about my identity.
 I realized I was demisexual.
 But still, the piece I wrote is still relevant to me today, so I think sharing it is as close as a representation of my identity as I can make.
 Of what I know of myself, this is what I wrote:

 Will I be in a state of constant turmoil, that like the Doctor of God, trying to understand my own nature and yet falling prey to the misleading sway of Order?